CoopHive/alkahest-docs/alkahest-obsidian/Components/For Negotiation.md

 The case for Agent-based modeling resides in the fact that nodes participating in the network keep *agency* over themselves, i.e. they are continuously able to accept or reject jobs, and this capatibility is never delegated to a central entity.

 Moreover, an [agent-based perspective](https://www.doynefarmer.com/publications) can be used to relax conventional assumptions in standard models and, in the spirit of [complex systems theory](https://www.econophysix.com/publications), to view marco phenomena as *emerging properties* of the atomic units of behaviour.
 This perspective has the potential to avoid the suboptimality following the choice of a misspecificed macro model.

+Finally, in the spirit of barter, the line between buy and sell side gets less well defined, beside the actions order in a given negotiation, and it's possible to have every player in the protocol be defined by the same, universal modes of behaviour.